 This GA4 update also matters as AI agents increasingly direct consumers to local businesses.
 When a voice assistant pulls your GBP and suggests a call, that interaction now lands in GA4, giving you a concrete way to measure AI-driven leads.
 Read our post on making sure AI agents can find your business, and learn how AI Mode vs. AI Overviews changes which surface drives more calls.

-The Bigger Picture
+The Bigger Picture for Local Attribution

-Native GBP data in GA4 removes a long‑standing attribution headache for SMBs.
-By bringing offline local actions into the first‑party data layer, Google is helping business owners build a more honest picture of where their leads originate — whether from a search that ended in a tap on “Directions” or a website visit.
-As AI‑powered search continues to fragment the discovery journey, owning your measurement stack becomes a competitive advantage.
+Native GBP data in GA4 removes a long-standing attribution headache for SMBs.
+By bringing offline local actions into the first-party data layer, Google is helping business owners build a more honest picture of where their leads originate, whether from a search that ended in a tap on “Directions” or a website visit.
+As AI-powered search continues to fragment the discovery journey, owning your measurement stack becomes a competitive advantage.
 The businesses that connect their profile today will be the ones that can prove what their local presence is really worth.

-What metrics does the GA4–GBP integration track?
+What metrics does the GA4 and GBP integration track?

 Can I see per-location data if I connect multiple Business Profiles?